-Remarkable structural diversity and drug-likeness of molecular scaffolds, identified in natural compounds, provide a basis for the design of novel natural product-derived compound libraries within attractive chemicals space for drug discovery and lead optimization [2-3].
+Remarkable structural diversity and drug-likeness of molecular scaffolds, identified in natural compounds, provide a basis for the design of novel natural product-derived compound libraries within attractive chemical space for drug discovery and lead optimization (Fig. 1) [6-7].

-Life Chemicals developed its proprietary Natural Product-like Compound Libraries of synthetic compounds similar to natural ones, generated through the following two approaches:
+Life Chemicals has developed its proprietary collection of dedicated Screening Libraries of over 7,700 synthetic compounds similar to natural ones for modern drug discovery, using the following two approaches:

-These screening compound collections are an extremely useful tool for high throughput screening (HTS) and high content screening (HCS) efforts.
+These screening compound collections have already been recognized to be extremely useful tools for high throughput screening (HTS) and high content screening (HCS) programs.

 Please, contact us at firstname.lastname@example.org for any additional information and price quotations.

 Fig. 1.
 Small-molecule approved drugs 01JAN81 to 30SEP19; n = 1394 (Picture source: J. Nat.
 Prod.
 2020, 83, 3, 770-803).

 This Screening Library was designed by 2D fingerprint similarity filtering vs natural compound scaffolds.
 The commercial databases of Specnet, TARGETMOL, SELECKCHEM, ICC, AnalytiCon Discovery, TimTec were used as reference sets.
 A Tanimoto 85 % similarity cut-off was applied to result in about 4,400 structurally diverse compounds, available from the Life Chemicals HTS Compound Collection.

 Natural Product-like Compound Library by Chemoinformatics and Substructure Search

 The Life Chemicals HTS Compound Collection was analyzed by two different methods